ABDO176ELTAWEEL/deepfake-detection/README.md

 | `patience` | 4 |
 | `num_workers` | 0 |

-These unchanged properties are exactly what `deepfake_detection_fixed.ipynb` addresses, adding MixUp, stronger augmentation, label_smoothing=0.10, gap monitor, and dynamic ablation table on top of this version.
+These unchanged properties are exactly what `deepfake_detection_tuned.ipynb` addresses, adding MixUp, stronger augmentation, label_smoothing=0.10, gap monitor, and dynamic ablation table on top of this version.

 ### Three-Version Evolution Summary